RND/ To consider a brief run-in with the ‘International’ David Foster Wallace Society – a summary of rhetorical internet micro-aggressions.

 Yeah?
-And my fist is made up of five fingers.
+And my mighty internal kung fu fist of iron is made up of five fingers.
 So what?
 You see, such empty, argumentum ab auctoritate statements do little to prove that such literary societies aren’t themselves as privileged and toxic as the people they purport to study dispassionately, subjectively and critically.

 > Think it through before you go running your mouth to people who study something for a living.

-I’m trembling in my boots.
-Congrats, Doc; you just summarized everything toxic about academia.
+I’ma tremblin’ in my boots, Doc.
+Congratulations; you just summarized everything toxic about academia.
 And how exactly is one message highlighting what everyone already knows about the hideousness of David Foster Wallace running one’s mouth?
-(What are yall white ivory tower academics so afraid of?)
+(What are ‘yall white-ivory tower academics so afraid of?)